gitlabhq/gitlabhq/doc/api/merge_requests.md

 ## Cancel Merge When Build Succeeds

-Cancels the merge when build succeeds and reset the merge parameters

-If successfull you'll get `200 OK`.
+If successful you'll get `200 OK`.

 If you don't have permissions to accept this merge request - you'll get a 401

 If the merge request is already merged or closed - you get 405 and error message 'Method Not Allowed'

-In case the merge request is not set to be merged when the build succeeds, you'll also get a 405 with the error message 'Method Not Allowed'
+In case the merge request is not set to be merged when the build succeeds, you'll also get a 406 error.
 ```
 PUT /projects/:id/merge_request/:merge_request_id/cancel_merge_when_build_succeeds
 ```